eclipse-iceoryx/iceoryx/iceoryx_examples/iceperf/README.md

     constexpr char SUBSCRIBER[] = "Hardy";
 ```

-The `leaderDo()` functions executes a measurement for the provided IPC technology and number of round trips.
+The `leaderDo()` function executes a measurement for the provided IPC technology and number of round trips.
 For being able to always perform the same steps and avoiding code duplications, we use a base class with the interface to implement for each technology and the technology independent functionality.

 ```cpp
     void leaderDo(IcePerfBase& ipcTechnology, int64_t numRoundtrips)